RiccardoBiondi/segmentation/docs/CTLungSeg/method.md

   *labeled* : array-like, image in which each voxel is assigned to a connected region *areas* :array-like, array of areas(in pixel) of each connected region.

+## histogram_equalization

+Apply the Contrast Limited Adaptive Histogram Equalization to enhance image contrast.

+**Parameters**

+  *image*: array-like, image or stack of images to equalize

+  *clipLimit*: float, threshold for contrast limiting, default 2.0

+  *tileGridSize*: tuple, number of tiles in the row and column

+**Return**

+  *equalized* : array-like, equalized image or stack of images

+## canny_edge_detection

+Found Image edges by using Canny algorithm.
+This function estimates the required upper and lower thresholds values dinamically by appling an otsu threshold on each slice of the stack.

+**Parameter**

+  *image*: array-like of shape (n_img, height, width), image or stack of images
+          from which find contours
+**Return**

+  *edge_map* : array-like  of the same shape of image, binary edge map of the
+               input stack